 - Accounting costs

-Overall, Postmates and DoorDash give you flexible ways to make money in your spare time with pay that’s comparable to what you would make driving for Instacart, Uber, or Lyft.
+Overall, Postmates and DoorDash are both flexible side hustle apps that will help you money in your spare time with pay that’s comparable to what you would make driving for Instacart, Uber, or Lyft.

 So, if you can find the time and want to make more money, check out both apps and see how they work for you.

 Both DoorDash and Postmates drivers are paid per order, not a flat hourly rate.
 They both use pay formulas that are based on time, distance, and difficulty level.

 Postmates and DoorDash are very similar in how much they cost consumers.
 They both run promotions and offer coupons to make delivery cheaper.